 Remember how we talked about Reims being almost completely destroyed during the war?
 Well, not everything was lost.
 Some parts of the city’s heritage survived, were repaired, and are now carefully preserved.
 The UNESCO heritage sites are prime examples.

 But did you know there’s a monument in Reims that’s even older than the Cathédrale Notre-Dame de Reims?
 It’s called Porte Mars, an ancient Roman triumphal arch from the 3rd century.
 It’s an incredible piece of history that makes a visit to Reims even more worthwhile, especially if you’re into architecture.

 The Porte Mars is quite the spectacle, towering at 13 meters high and stretching 32 meters long.
 These dimensions make it one of the broadest arches ever built during the Roman era.
 It may appear a bit crumbly now, but there’s no denying its allure, particularly its embellishments.

 The intricate relief sculptures on Porte Mars depict angels, symbols, flowers, and what seem to be faces of Roman emperors.
 It’s like stepping into a time machine and being whisked back to the classical era.

 You can find Porte Mars in a lovely park in Reims, southeast of the train station.
 In the park, you’ll also find the landmark of Reims, where you can take photos/selfies as your photo souvenir.

-However, the frescoes in Foujita Chapel are just exceptionally uncommon and remarkable.
-You can clearly see the influence of the Japanese art style in the eyes and mustaches of the characters in the murals.
+I’ve had the chance to see a lot of frescoes in various European palaces and churches.
+But let me tell you, the frescoes in the Foujita Chapel are in a league of their own.
+You can really see the influence of Japanese art in the details, like the eyes and mustaches of the characters in the murals.

 For me, Foujita Chapel is an excellent reason to visit Reims, and you better not miss it on your trip to France if you love art!